M66B/FairEmail/FAQ.md

 Since FairEmail is privacy oriented, the following will not be added:

-* Opening links without confirmation
+* Opening links without confirmation (if you want to reset the default *Open with* apps, please [see here](https://support.google.com/android/answer/9415055))
 * Showing images and original messages without confirmation, see also [this FAQ](#user-content-faq35)
 * Direct file/folder access: for security/privacy reasons (other) apps should use the [Storage Access Framework](https://developer.android.com/guide/topics/providers/document-provider), see also [this FAQ](#user-content-faq49)